KDE/documentation-develop-kde-org/content/docs/plasma/theme/theme-colors.md

 ---
-title: System and Accent Colors
+title: System and accent colors
 weight: 5
 description: How to make a Plasma SVGs follow system colors
 ---